-All pupils have opportunities for social interaction regardless of need.
-All pupils are invited on trips and visits subject to the necessary risk assessment.
-Sports teams play in local tournaments against other schools.
-All children are able to attend school clubs.
-Where appropriate pupils have access to a social interaction group called Funky Friends which focuses on a range of social skills to enable a pupil to fully interact with another child or adult.
-Playground leaders support (Year 5/6) for those pupils who need to learn the rules of a game.
-All pupils are able to attend after school clubs.
-Where appropriate pupils have access to a social interaction group called Funky Friends which focuses on a range of social skills to enable a pupil to fully interact with another child or adult.
+• All pupils have opportunities for social interaction regardless of need.

+- All pupils are invited on trips and visits subject to the necessary risk assessment. - Sports teams play in local tournaments against other schools. - All children are able to attend school clubs. - Playground leaders support (Year 5/6) for those pupils who need to learn the rules of a game.

+- All pupils are able to attend after school clubs. - Where appropriate, children have access to a social interaction group which focus on a range of social interaction skills, enabling them to fully engage with other children and adults.